floofydoug/doug/content/blog/hello-2026/index.md

 ![StardewValley](./stardewvalley.jpg)
 *I was playing from an old saved file from 2018 and I forgot that I had put Frisbee was what made my farmer happy.
 So when I got my next Stardrop, it was a nice surprise.
 Fun Fact, Stardew Valley was solo developed by a guy, ConcernedApe, and his gf/wife supported him for 5 years before he released this game.*

 I was also having a lot of trouble sleeping and was averaging about 2-3 hours of sleep a night for weeks around this time and did multiple all nighters.
 I remember some nights I would finish work around 11pm.
 Work on my virtual farm until 2-3am.
 Get ready for bed. try to sleep, play Balatro, listen to youtube lectures from Sarah Paine to the entire Wendover playlist and podcasts until 7:30am or sometimes right into our morning standup for an all-nighter.
 I was losing a lot of hair, but maybe that's just unrelated and happens to 35 year olds.
+I was sleeping \ napping whenever I could at my desk, and I developed septic bursitis on my elbow.
+I had to get it aspirated at One Medical.
+My elbow was pretty swollen and they drained 8cc's of fluid before it was just blood.

 I did really well in the stock market and felt really comfortable.
 AMD doubled.
 Google pretty much doubled shortly after.

 On October 20, an Amazon Web Services failure caused a major outage affecting over 17 million users worldwide for a full day.
-This caused mayhem for Moyae, but their stock was still up.([TechRadar](https://www.techradar.com/pro/security/downtime-caused-historic-issues-in-2025-but-who-lost-out-most))
+This caused mayhem for Moyae, but their stock was still up.([TechRadar](https://www.techradar.com/pro/security/downtime-caused-historic-issues-in-2025-but-who-lost-out-most)).

+I bought my mom two tickets to see Sheng Wang during his DC netflix taping for her birthday since I liked his show so much in late 2024.

 ## November
 I gambled almost the entire year's worth of stock gains away like an idiot on naked rare earth metal calls.
 Who could've known this would happen?